 F1.
 The OEMP (see Condition E2), and all relevant plans must be fully implemented during use of the premises.

 HOURS OF OPERATION

 F2.
-The facility is permitted to operate 24-hours-a-day, seven-days-a-week.
+The facility is permitted to operate 24-hours-a-day, seven-days-a-week, subject to the limits imposed by Conditions F3 to F6.

 LIMITS ON CONSENT